hpe-storage/scod/docs/csi_driver/deployment.md

 kubectl get csv -n my-hpe-csi-driver-operator
 ```

 Next, a `HPECSIDriver` object needs to be instantiated.
-Create a file named `hpe-csi-operator.yaml` and populate it according to what CSP is being deployed.
+Create a file named `hpe-csi-operator.yaml` and populate it according to which CSP is being deployed.

 ```markdown fct_label="HPE Nimble Storage"
 apiVersion: storage.hpe.com/v1